-Whether you’re a small business owner with other priorities or a large business that just doesn’t have the resources to manage your telephone lines, telephone answering services may be just what you need.
+Whether you’re a small business owner with other priorities or a large business that just doesn’t have the resources to manage your telephone lines, call answering services may be just what you need.

 Before making the decision to hire a telephone answering service, however, it’s always helpful to know what other kinds of businesses use them and why.
 If you’re wondering who uses a telephone answering service, it’s likely that you’ll be surprised to find that many businesses you know use them already.